Connectome Smoothing via Low-rank Approximations

 \section{Introduction}

-Estimation of the mean of a population based on samples is at the core of statistics.
-The sample mean, motivated by its intuitive appeal, the law of large numbers, and the central limit theorem, has its place as one of the most important statistics for this task.
-In modern settings, averages of many different kinds of data representations are taken, including scalars and vectors, but also objects like images, shapes, and documents.
-In this manuscript we consider the challenges of estimating a population mean based on a sample of brain networks, as represented by their structural connectomes.
+Estimating a population mean based on a sample of brain networks, as represented by their structural connectomes estimated from DTMRI, is a key challenge.
+Generally, estimation of a population mean based on samples is at the core of statistics.
+For a distribution of graphs, we define the mean graph as the expectation of the adjacency matrix, regardless of the data distribution.
+The sample mean, motivated by its intuitive appeal, the law of large numbers, and the central limit theorem, has its place as an important statistic for mean graph estimation.

-The mean of a population of graphs is a high-dimensional object, consisting of $O(N^2)$ parameters for graphs with $N$ nodes (vertices).
+However, the mean of a population of graphs is a high-dimensional object, consisting of $O(N^2)$ parameters for graphs with $N$ nodes (vertices).
 When the number of samples $M$ is much smaller than $N^2$, or even $N$, estimating such a high-dimensional estimands using naive unbiased methods can lead to inaccurate estimates with very high variance.
+Such small-$M$ large-$N$ occur frequently with new higher-resolution technologies as well as when the focus is on a smaller harder-to-sample subpopulation.
+With MRI technologies improving in resolution and newer imaging modalities such as electron microscopy becoming more prominent, ever larger connectomes will be under study.
+Similarly, in animal studies, studies of rare diseases, and when estimating means for small subpopulations, the number of sample graphs $M$ may be quite small.

-Furthermore, using these estimates for subsequent inference tasks such as testing can lead to low power and accuracy.
+Furthermore, using poor estimates can lead to low power and accuracy for subsequent inference tasks.